rbhenao/topanga-rental-return-service/README.md

 - SNS notifications to users once a rental is completed
 - Enqueue our RentalReturnResponse object to an SQS queue
 - We can have a success queue and a failure queue
-- microservices process the queues to take actions from there (user status update, reward system updates, alerting on failures)
+- Microservices process the queues to take actions from there (user status update, reward system updates, alerting on failures)
 ---

 ## TODOs For Production